jorgeavelar/nexoos_guide/git/README.md

 git rebase -i origin/master
 ```

-Share your branch (if local) to create the merge request.
+Share your branch (if local) to create the pull request.

 ```
 git push origin <branch-name>
 ```

-Submit a `code.locaweb.com.br` merge request.
+Submit a `https://github.com/NexoosBR` pull request.

 Code Review
 -----------

-A team member that is **not** you, must review your merge request.
+A team member that is **not** you, must review your pull request.

-Use the `code.locaweb.com.br` comment system.
+Use the `https://github.com/NexoosBR` comment system.

 Merge
 -----

-Use the `code.locaweb.com.br` merge request interface to accept the merge request deleting the source branch.
+Use the `https://github.com/NexoosBR` merge request interface to accept the pull request deleting the source branch.

 If the branch cannot be automatically merged, use the following procedure: